 The day begins when your driver picks you up at your Paris address and whisks you away in a comfortable Eurovan to the magic Land of Bubbly.
 Drive through rolling hills and vineyards to the capital of Champagne country, Reims, where you will discover how the grapes are grown, how the wine is made, and taste the most famous product of the region.

-This is a another highly-recommended and well-liked day tour from Paris to Champagne.
+This is a another highly-rate day tour from Paris to Champagne.
 Your small group travels in a pleasant minivan with an experienced driver/guide.
-Travel along the wine route to the Land of Bubbly where you visit a mix of famous producers and smaller, family winemakers, with lots of guided tastings.
+Travel along the wine route to the Land of Bubbly where you visit a selection of wine estates, including well-known local wineries and one of the houses from the luxurious LVMH group.
+There are lots of guided tastings. including at least one in the vineyards.
 During this full day you'll have lunch, revel in the beauty of the region, and learn all about how champagne is made.
+Hotel pick-up is included.

 If you really want to go deep and have a more personal Champagne experience, you'll want to book private day trip where your driver picks you up at your Paris address for a full day of tasting and exploration.

 At small family estates and at important brands like Veuve Clicquot, learn how to identify different champagne styles.
 Discover the grape varieties use to make the bubbly and details about fermentation times, metal vs barrel aging.
-There will be numerous individual tastings as you visit different subregions of Champagne.
+Eight tastings are included as well as a Champagne Masterclass led by your wine expert guide.

 Although you may be most familiar with champagne produced by the Big Houses (see list below), in reality there are hundreds of small, family-owned champagne producers.
 But it's the big brands — because of wide distribution, sheer size, and a pretty darned good product — that dominate the list of most popular bubblies.
 According to our sources, here the top ten brands based on popularity.
 Our preference?
 We would probably reverse the order!